olliebalabil/Pokedex-using-API-/README.md

 # Pokédex
-React app displaying 5 pokémon.
-Consists of two components, a Pokedex and (a child component) a Pokecard.
+This app uses React to allow users to search a pokémon name, with picture and data about that pokemon then being displayed.

 ## Installation
 - git clone the repo.